Will my child be able to communicate effectively?

 These exercise practice sheets for social language skills are especially good for conversational skills and more advanced social language skills.
 They offer practice in asking about someone’s interests, staying on topic, filling out forms, emotions, paragraph writing, writing stories, grammar and syntax, narratives, summarizing stories, giving and supporting opinions with reasons, math word problems, comparatives and superlatives.

 Good program to get started with social skills, especially with small groups.
-Many visual helper sheets for teaching skills and for use as reminders and prompts.
-Includes verbal (conversational skills), and nonverbal skills (eye contact), as well as speech skills (tone of voice, volume) that affect social communication.
-Examples of worksheets: Listen up, Bodies speak louder than words, Facial expression bingo.
+Many visual aid sheets for teaching skills and for use as reminders and prompts.
+Includes verbal (conversational skills) and nonverbal skills (eye contact), as well as speech skills (tone of voice, volume) that affect social communication.
+Examples of worksheets: Listen up, bodies speak louder than words, facial expression bingo.

 Level 2 (2006) has the same categories with more difficult questions, more complex structures and situations.

 Designed for adults and students transitioning towards independent living skills.
-Chapters on homemaking, health concerns, consumer affairs, money matters, going places, and laws and government.
-This book does not focus directly on social communication, but will help special educators and speech-language pathologists in designing real life activities to practice communication skills.
-Some of the language used may be difficult for adolescents and adults with DS.
+Includes chapters on homemaking, health concerns, consumer affairs, money matters, going places, and laws and government.
+This book does not focus directly on social communication, but will help special educators and speech language pathologists in designing real life activities to practice communication skills.
+Some of the language used may be difficult for adolescents and adults with Down syndrome.

 Designed to help early childhood teachers promote social communication in the classroom.
 Includes useful information for developing communication skills in individuals and small groups and discusses the relationship between communication and literacy.